If you’re a mom that smokes and you’re feeling that “smoking mom guilt” , I want you to stop feeling guilty.

 Just get ready to stop smoking, and smoke only as much as you need to smoke to be done.
 And start to take those breaks away from your kids!
 You’ve done it as a smoker, it’s possible as a non-smoker.

-And if you need more help to stop, learn more about my online hypnosis-based stop smoking program, Smokefree123, here.
+And if you need more help to stop smoking cold turkey, learn more about my online hypnosis-based stop smoking program, Smokefree123, here.